terraform-linters/setup-tflint/README.md

 ### Example with Checksums

 The following example demonstrates using the `checksums` input with newline-separated SHA256 hashes to verify the integrity of the downloaded TFLint binary across multiple platforms.
-This format enhances readability, especially in workflows spanning multiple platforms.

 ```yaml
 name: Lint